RealRichi3/portfolio-contactform-api/README.md

-# byinks-mail-server
+"# portfolio-contactform-api"

-API for storing Newsletter signups and sending Customer request to email "# portfolio-contactform-api"
+API for storing contact form detials and sending to admin email